AnisBetehi/Prime/README.md

 - Messaging other users.

-  - each user has a unique chatbox with every user on the app that is saved in the database.
+  - each user has a unique chatbox with every other user on the app that is saved in the database.

   - you can message users by going into their profile and pressing the message icon, then you can find all your messages in the messages tab.